 Choose the Right Xdebug Binaries

-You can also use following tool provided by Xdebug developers: Xdebug Wizard You can copy and paste in your phpinfo output.
-It gives you the correct version to download.
+You can also use the tool provided by Xdebug developers: Xdebug Wizard You can copy and paste it in your phpinfo output.
+It will give you the correct version to download.

 Copy Xdebug binary to your PHP Extensions Folder

 PHP extensions folder is usually located within your PHP runtime, in

 Copy downloaded Xdebug binaries into the PHP extensions folder.

 Edit PHP Configuration file.
 Its name is usually